-- 119. The acquirer shall disclose information that enables users of its financial statements to evaluate the nature and financial effect of an acquisition that occurs either: - (a) During the current reporting period; or - (b) After the end of the reporting period but before the financial statements are authorised for issue. - RDR 119.1 A Tier 2 entity is required to comply with the disclosures in paragraphs 120-124 that are not asterisked () as RDR concessions. - 120.
-To meet the objective in paragraph 119, the acquirer shall disclose the following information for each acquisition that occurs during the reporting period: - (a) The name and a description of the acquired operation. - (b) The acquisition date. - (c) The percentage of voting equity interests or equivalent acquired. - (d) The primary reasons for the acquisition and a description of how the acquirer obtained control of the acquired operation including, where applicable, the legal basis for the acquisition. - (e) A qualitative description of the factors that make up the goodwill recognised, such as expected synergies from combining the operations of the acquired operation and the acquirer, intangible assets that do not qualify for separate recognition or other factors. - (f) The acquisition-date fair value of the total consideration transferred and the acquisition-date fair value of each major class of consideration, such as: - (i) Cash; - (ii) Other tangible or intangible assets, including an operation or controlled entity of the acquirer; - (iii) Liabilities incurred, for example, a liability for contingent consideration; and - (iv) Equity interests of the acquirer, including the number of instruments or interests issued or issuable and the method of measuring the fair value of those instruments or interests. - (g) For contingent consideration arrangements and indemnification assets: - (i) The amount recognised as of the acquisition date; - (ii) A description of the arrangement and the basis for determining the amount of the payment; - (iii) An estimate of the range of outcomes (undiscounted) or, if a range cannot be estimated, that fact and the reasons why a range cannot be estimated.
-If the maximum amount of the payment is unlimited, the acquirer shall disclose that fact. - (h) For acquired receivables: - (i) The fair value of the receivables; - (ii) The gross amounts receivable in accordance with a binding arrangement; and - (iii) The best estimate at the acquisition date of the cash flows in accordance with a binding arrangement not expected to be collected.
+- (a) During the current reporting period; or - (b) After the end of the reporting period but before the financial statements are authorised for issue. - RDR 119.1 A Tier 2 entity is required to comply with the disclosures in paragraphs 120-124 that are not asterisked (\) as RDR concessions. - 120.
+To meet the objective in paragraph 119, the acquirer shall disclose the following information for each acquisition that occurs during the reporting period: - (a) The name and a description of the acquired operation. - (b) The acquisition date. - (c) The percentage of voting equity interests or equivalent acquired. - \(d) The primary reasons for the acquisition and a description of how the acquirer obtained control of the acquired operation including, where applicable, the legal basis for the acquisition. - \(e) A qualitative description of the factors that make up the goodwill recognised, such as expected synergies from combining the operations of the acquired operation and the acquirer, intangible assets that do not qualify for separate recognition or other factors. - (f) The acquisition-date fair value of the total consideration transferred and the acquisition-date fair value of each major class of consideration, such as: - (i) Cash; - (ii) Other tangible or intangible assets, including an operation or controlled entity of the acquirer; - (iii) Liabilities incurred, for example, a liability for contingent consideration; and - (iv) Equity interests of the acquirer, including the number of instruments or interests issued or issuable and the method of measuring the fair value of those instruments or interests. - (g) For contingent consideration arrangements and indemnification assets: - (i) The amount recognised as of the acquisition date; - (ii) A description of the arrangement and the basis for determining the amount of the payment; and - (iii) An estimate of the range of outcomes (undiscounted) or, if a range cannot be estimated, that fact and the reasons why a range cannot be estimated.
+If the maximum amount of the payment is unlimited, the acquirer shall disclose that fact. - \(h) For acquired receivables: - (i) The fair value of the receivables; - (ii) The gross amounts receivable in accordance with a binding arrangement; and - (iii) The best estimate at the acquisition date of the cash flows in accordance with a binding arrangement not expected to be collected.